 Premium paints from Sherwin-Williams and Benjamin Moore offer superior binders and pigments.
 According to a study by the Coatings Research Institute, high-quality acrylic latex paints can outperform economy paints by 40% in adhesion tests (source:

 Coatings Research Institute).
 Investing in the right material is not an expense — it is an investment in longevity.
+In my experience, using a cheap paint on a well-prepped surface still yields inferior results; the binder quality directly impacts flexibility and resistance to cracking.

 3. Efficiency and Cost Savings

 Professional prep and application reduce the need for future repaints.
 A well-executed exterior paint job can last 10-15 years, compared to 3-5 years for a rushed job.
 This translates to significant savings over time.
+A report from HomeAdvisor indicates that the average cost of repainting a house is $2,500–$5,000 (source:

 How to Apply Advanced Techniques